During Stay-at-Home Orders, Running Outdoors Became a Popular Activity For Many

 4. Help Your Team Lower Their Numbers

-It’s also important to ensure you’re supporting your team by establishing some email ground rules.
-For example, you might explain that one-word emails of thanks are not needed across the team or that employees should share a specific deadline, rather than just saying “ASAP.”
+It’s also important to support your team by establishing some email ground rules.
+For example, explain that one-word emails of thanks aren’t necessary across the team and encourage employees to share specific deadlines instead of just saying “ASAP.”

 Actions your employees can take on their own include CC’ing fewer people on each email and keeping emails succinct by limiting them to between 75 and 100 words.